 Are you new to acting and hearing a lot of “type” talk being tossed around?
 Ever wonder what that means for you, exactly?
 You’ve come to the right place!
-We’ve called on our team of resident Backstage Experts to break down what an actor’s “type” is, how to hone in on yours, and how to best use that information to book your next gig (and plenty of gigs to come).
+In this guide, we'll break down what an actor’s “type” is, how to hone in on yours, and how to best use that information to book your next gig (and plenty of gigs to come).

 “Your type is a combination of the five criteria found on any breakdown when a role is being cast: sex, age range, physicality (race or the basics: short, tall, thin, heavy, light, dark), job title (mom, lawyer, cop, spy, teen, criminal), [and] personality trait (quirky, serious, intellectual, sexy, loud, innocent),” writes the Actors’ Market founder and Backstage Expert Gwyn Gillis.

 Sure, but why is determining your type so important?
 Because it’s the kind of knowledge that when applied correctly can get you the job.

 “Film and television are visual mediums.
 When the camera cuts to you, the audience must know exactly [who you are] before you even speak, just by the way you look and how you are dressed,” says The Castable Actor creator and Backstage Expert Tom Burke.
 “The same is true for a casting director, agent, or manager.
 They must be able to look at you, your headshot, or your reel, and know exactly who you are and exactly how they can work with you by the physical image you present.”